statecapitols.tigerleaf.com Capitol Info Section: Telling Them Apart

 The Full Picture The original, red brick portion of the Massachusetts state house is almost always the only part pictured.
 This is an unusual panoramic image of the whole front since it includes the white marble wing additions on both sides.

-The Changes The appearance of this state house has changed over the years.
-The dome went from wood-shingled, to copper, to gold, to gray, and back to gold; the red brick was painted white from 1825 to 1928; and those huge wings were added to both sides.
+The Changes The appearance of this state house has changed many times.
+The dome went from wood-shingled, to copper, to gold, to gray, and back to gold; the red brick was painted white from 1825 to 1928; and those huge white wings were added in 1914.

 image courtesy of Galen R. Frysinger